 3.6 Election Of Officers And Officer Roles

 The General Assembly elects the Moderator (CGO) and Financial Advisor.
-The Board elects the Vice Moderator and the Secretary.
-The Board also appoints the Recording Secretary and the Treasurer of the UUA.
+The Board elects the Financial Secretary, Vice Moderator, and the Secretary.
+The Board also appoints the Youth Observer(s), Recording Secretary, and the Treasurer of the UUA.

 3.7 Board Committee Principles